esketit-git/aSSL/README.md

 All subsequent client-server exchanges via aSSL are encrypted and decrypted using AES algorithm. aSSL allows multiple secure connections to be established with one or more servers, contemporarily.

-The end to end encryption are written in .js (javascript files) and the project incude specific versions for programming languages.
+The end to end encryption are written in .js (javascript files), the project can be ported to different programming languages or reverted to .js from other languages.

 Created by Francesco Sullo - Rome, Italy